-My suggestion is to watch the 25 minute video.
-In the video I go through each and every type of meter explaining how they work and how to read them.
+My suggestion is to watch the Metering Explained 25 minute video.
+In the video, I go through each and every type of meter explaining how they work and how to read them.

-For mixing music othing is more important than seeing and hearing exactly what you expect to see from start to finish and for that we need detailed metering.
+For mixing music nothing is more important than seeing and hearing exactly what you expect to see from start to finish and for that we need detailed metering.